 I remember walking down the manor house stairs to my Dad at the bottom and I have never seen him look so proud.
 The girls went in one car and me and my Dad went in our Rolls Royce.
 I can’t remember what we talked about but he held my hand and I remember we parked around the corner from the church to pass some time as we were too early.

-We got married in Hubby’s local church where he grew up.
+We got married in Dave’s local church where he grew up.
 A beautiful church that looks so picturesque.
 I was so nervous saying my vows.
-Public speaking has never been my strong point and when the vicar announced that we were husband and wife I was so relieved – I had managed to say my vows without breaking down!
+Public speaking has never been my strong point.
+When the vicar announced that we were husband and wife I was so relieved – I had managed to say my vows without breaking down!
 But I started crying almost immediately afterwards, all the emotion of the last year or so finally coming out.

-We drove back to our reception venue and I remember drinking Bucks Fizz, having so many photos taking and seeing all our guests relaxing in the sun shine.
+We drove back to our reception venue and I remember drinking Bucks Fizz.
+We had so many photos taking and we saw all our guests relaxing in the sun shine.
 It was the most beautiful day.

-My little brother and sister were page boy and flower girl – and my youngest brother was only three months old at the time.
+My little brother and sister were page boy and flower girl.
+My youngest brother was only three months old at the time.
 It was wonderful to have all of our family there with us.

-Our wedding was the best day of my life and when we got back to our room that evening I cried because it was over.
+Our wedding was the best day of my life.
+When we got back to our room that evening I cried because it was over.
 I wanted that day to last forever.
 It was so, so special and we were surrounded by everyone who meant something to us.
 It was incredible.